DmitrySemikin/das-dir-diff-j/README.md

 **There is nothing to use in this project yet!**

 TODO:
+* Compare directory files including contents (md5)
+  * Done: Create implementation, which goes through the directory files, calculates their MD5 sums and stores them into text file.
+  * Create sub-command of the application, which uses the implementation from above and create those files.
+  * Create implementation, which would read the text files with relative paths and MD5 sums and compare them with the actual file system.
+  * Create sub-command, which would use it.
 * Single dir analysis:
   * Add some profiling code.
 Measure, what takes time - listing of the files, or comparison etc. Experiment with it.
   * For the files get file size